 - Bariatric or gastrointestinal surgery patients: These people may have more limited digestive capacities, and should avoid the keto diet since fat is particularly difficult for the body to digest.

 The truth?
-There is no one-size-fits-all model for diets.
+There is no one-size-fits-all model for weight loss.
 Any “diet” needs to be supported by healthy exercise, attention to mental health and a holistic approach to your whole body to stay successful over time.
 In other words, don’t DIET, make LIFESTYLE changes.
-If the keto lifestyle sounds like it would work for you, then by all means absolutely give it a try!
+If the low carb high fat lifestyle sounds like it would work for you, then by all means absolutely give it a try!
 And if you’re still on the fence about going full-blown keto, start small.
 Start with cutting back on sugars and carbs, and see how you feel.
 Ultimately there are many different ways to be healthy, and keto is just one of them!
 But for many people, keto is the answer they’ve been looking for and works great as a sustainable lifestyle.

 Did you know that Blendtopia has pre-portioned, organic keto smoothies?
 YES!
 No it's not too good to be true, we saw the need for low-carb, low-sugar smoothies and decided we couldn't wait!
 We launched 3 NEW superfood keto smoothies that are ready to blend + sip in about 30 minutes!

 Our new keto smoothie line has some serious perks, check it out:

 Our new smoothie blends come in three different flavors you can't resist: